bluem-development/bluem-php/README.md

 - RegioBank <BR> BIC: `RBRBNL21`
 - SNS   <BR> BIC: `SNSBNL2A`

-Please note: Triodos Bank with BIC: `TRIONL2U` does not support Identity anymore as of 1st of June 2021.
+Please note: Knab with BIC: `KNABNL2H` does not support eMandates CORE anymore as of 4th of October 2023.

 ---
 Todo: